Alexander Keith (politician): Political career

 In 1841, he was elected to the city council of Halifax and was elected mayor in 1843, 1853, and 1854.
 In 1843, he was appointed to the Legislative Council of Nova Scotia, becoming its president from 1867 until his death in 1873.

 Keith served with several fraternal and charitable societies, including as president of the North British Society and Grand Master of the Freemasons.

 Personal life

-Born in Caithness, Scotland, in 1795 he immigrated to Nova Scotia in 1817.
-Keith married Sarah Ann Stalcup in 1822, and they had three children, all of whom died before reaching adulthood.
-Sarah Ann Stalcup died in 1832, and a year later, Keith married Eliza Keith, with whom he had eight children.
+Born in Caithness, Scotland in 1795, Keith immigrated to Nova Scotia in 1817.
+He married Sarah Ann Stalcup in 1822, and they had three children, all of whom died before reaching adulthood.
+Sarah Ann Stalcup died in 1832, and a year later Keith married Eliza Keith, with whom he had eight children.
 Architect William Hay began construction of Keith's new residence, Keith Hall, in 1863.
 The palazzo mixes styles including baroque and a mansard roof.
 He died in Halifax in 1873 and is buried at Camp Hill Cemetery.
 His estate at death was evaluated at $251,000.